United States of America

 Vermont State Historic Site and the Lake Champlain Bridge © Zeph77

-Vermont is a small, highly attractive state in New England, sandwiched between New York and New Hampshire, and bordering on the Canadian province of Quebec in the north.
-The impressive Green Mountains create a north-south spine running most of the length of the state, the majority of which is covered by dense forest, and the glittering Lake Champlain stretches across the northwest.
+Vermont is a small, highly attractive state in New England, sandwiched between New York and New Hampshire and bordering on the Canadian province of Quebec in the north.
+The impressive Green Mountains create a north-south spine running most of the length of the state, the majority of which are covered by dense forest, and the glittering Lake Champlain stretches across the northwest.
 With 52 state parks, top-class outdoor activities, spectacular fall foliage and local delicacies, it is no surprise that tourism is Vermont's biggest industry.